Zoreo/mp_web_scraper/threded/documentation.md

 - [Future Improvements](#future-improvements)

 ## Overview
 This project is a multithreaded web scraping server implemented in Python.
-It allows clients to request product information from the DM Drogerie Markt Bulgaria website, specifically targeting hair care products.
+It allows clients to request product information from the DM Drogerie Markt Bulgaria website, specifically targeting natural hair care products.
 The server processes multiple client requests concurrently using multithreading and an event-driven architecture with the `selectors` module.
 We use Selenium over BeautifulSoup and similar libraries because Selenium can handle dynamic, JavaScript-rendered content, which is essential for scraping most modern websites that rely on JavaScript to load product data.

 ## Implementation Details